FORT SMITH TRUCK ACCIDENT ATTORNEYS

-Seek Legal Help after a Collision in Arkansas
+Seek Legal Help after a Collision in Fort Smith, Arkansas

 It is the job of insurance companies and the adjusters they hire to settle your accident and injury claim for the least amount of money.
 It is our job at Caddell Reynolds Law Firm to settle your insurance claim for the most money.
 It’s that simple.
 We are your advocate and will go the distance to represent your best interests at all times.
 You deserve maximum compensation for your claim and should not have to face the insurance company alone.
 The harsh reality is that many insurance agents are paid bonuses to keep claims low and do not always have your best interest in mind.

 Tractor trailer accidents occur daily in the United States.
 With so many trucks on the roads working to transport goods throughout the country, drivers are pushed to maintain strict schedules and timelines.
 Often this alone can cause undue stress on truck drivers, which can lead to accidents.

 CONTACT US FOR A FREE CONSULTATION ON YOUR TRACTOR TRAILER ACCIDENT CASE.
 GIVE US A CALL AT 800-671-4100

 The Fort Smith truck accident lawyers at Caddell Reynolds Law Firm understand that the driver may share liability with other parties, including the following:

 - Trucking companies – Drivers must follow the rules and regulations set forth by their employers.
 Companies may require them to drive too long without rest, put inexperienced drivers on long hauls before they are ready to handle them, or even put trucks on the road with an imbalanced load or without proper maintenance.